Lucas Tomlinson: Gloucester City

 On 1 October 2021, Tomlinson joined Gloucester City on a youth loan deal.
 His move to the National League North side would see him managed by former-Rovers youth-team boss Lee Mansell.
 He made his debut the following day as his side were on the wrong-end of an FA Cup upset as they lost 1–0 at Isthmian Premier Division side Folkestone Invicta.
 On 12 November, his loan was extended until January 2022.
 On 4 January 2022, the loan was again extended, this time until the end of the 2021–22 season.
 On 19 February 2022, Tomlinson scored the first senior goal of his career in a 2–2 draw with Darlington.
 Tomlinson's goalscoring form continued and he was awarded Gloucester City's Player of the Month award for March.
 Tomlinson ended the season having won the Gloucester City Young Player of the Season award.

 On 29 July 2022, Tomlinson returned to Gloucester City on a permanent basis following his release from Bristol Rovers.
 On 11 November 2022, Tomlinson departed the club by mutual consent.

 Salisbury

 Following his departure from Gloucester City, Tomlinson joined Southern Football League Premier Division South club Salisbury.

 Yate Town

 In March 2023, Tomlinson signed for Yate Town.

 Barry Town United

 On 21 June 2023, Tomlinson signed for Cymru Premier club Barry Town United.

 Yate Town

 In June 2024, Tomlinson returned to Yate Town.

+Bristol Manor Farm

+In June 2026, following a short loan spell the previous season that was cut short by injury, Tomlinson joined Southern League Division One South club Bristol Manor Farm on a permanent basis.